javitab/BudgetEngine/README.md

 ### Sample DB data
 If you wish to use test data, run the below commands:

-"sudo docker exec -it budgetbalancer_python_1 bash" "mongorestore --host=mongo --archive=example --nsFrom=BudgetBalancer.* --nsTo=BudgetBalancer.*"
+'sudo docker exec -it budgetbalancer_python_1 bash' 'mongorestore --host=mongo --archive=example --nsFrom=BudgetBalancer.* --nsTo=BudgetBalancer.*'

 ### TODO:
     - [ ] update bb-importexpenses.py to include means to delete and modify expenses